openmainframeproject/tac/process/project_stages.md

 The purpose of the TAC Review is to gauge whether the project is still at the correct maturity stage based on the criteria for the current stage.

-Projects will schedule their annual review as part of the next TAC meeting following their anniversary of the project’s acceptance.
+Projects will schedule their annual review as part of the next TAC meeting following the anniversary of the project’s acceptance.
 Projects should prepare a short presentation that covers the following points, which the TAC will use in its review of the project:

 *   The current activity of the project, including releases, adoption, and committer/contribution growth and diversity.
 *   Assessment of whether the project is fulfilling the requirements for the project to remain at its current stage, or be considered for a different stage